Mango Dining Table - Warm Exotic Custom Wood

 Rectangular

 The most common mango dining table is rectangular.
-The wide planks of mango wood allow the grain pattern to stand out maximally across the wide tabletop.
+The wide planks of mango wood maximize the grain pattern across the wide top.
 A 180 cm mango dining table offers space for a cozy dinner with family and friends.
-A 180 × 90 cm table is an impressive piece of wood that catches the eye of anyone who enters the room.
+A 90 cm wide table is an imposing piece of wood that attracts the attention of everyone who walks in.

 Round

-A round mango dining table has a unique appearance: when the top is "sawn" from the center, the grain runs in concentric circles or spirals — like a cross-section of the tree itself.
+A round mango dining table has a special appearance: when the top is "cut out" from the center, the grain runs in concentric circles or spirals — like a cross-section of the tree itself.
 This is the most sculptural version of a mango dining table.

 Organic

-Mango wood is excellent for organic, free forms such as pebble, leaf, or live edge.
+Mango wood is ideally suited for organic, free forms such as pebble, leaf, or live edge.
 The expressive grain enhances the free form — the whole appears as a piece of nature brought into the dining room.

 Sizes